pterodactyl/documentation/panel/1.0/additional_configuration.md

 If you cannot access the panel yourself, you can also disable reCAPTCHA using the `.env` file.

 ```
+# Ignores database settings
+APP_ENVIRONMENT_ONLY=true

+# Disable reCAPTCHA.
+You may need to add this to the end of your file.
 RECAPTCHA_ENABLED=false
 ```
+Remove the settings above from your .env file after you have logged into your panel and fixed your problem.
 #### Editing your database

 :::danger DANGEROUS: Not Recommended